grafana/agent/docs/sources/static/configuration/integrations/mssql-config.md

   # Exporter-specific configuration options
   #

-  # The connection_string to use to connect to the mssql instance.
+  # The connection_string to use to connect to the MSSQL instance.
   # It is specified in the form of: "sqlserver://<USERNAME>:<PASSWORD>@<HOST>:<PORT>"
   connection_string: <string>

-  # The maximum number of open database connections to the mssql instance.
+  # The maximum number of open database connections to the MSSQL instance.
   [max_open_connections: <int> | default = 3]

-  # The maximum number of idle database connections to the mssql instance.
+  # The maximum number of idle database connections to the MSSQL instance.
   [max_idle_connections: <int> | default = 3]

-  # The timeout for scraping metrics from the mssql instance.
+  # The timeout for scraping metrics from the MSSQL instance.
   [timeout: <duration> | default = "10s"]

-  # The file path for a YAML config file which allows for custom queries/metrics
+  # Path to a YAML configuration file with custom Prometheus metrics and MSSQL queries.
-  # for the mssql instance
+  # This field has precedence to the config defined in the query_config block.
+  # See https://github.com/burningalchemist/sql_exporter#collectors for more details how to specify your configuration file.
-  [query_config_path: <string>]
+  [query_config_file: <string>]

+  # Embedded MSSQL query configuration for custom MSSQL Prometheus metrics.
+  # You can specify your metrics and queries here instead of in an external configuration file.
+  # See https://github.com/burningalchemist/sql_exporter#collectors for more details how to specify your metric configurations.
+  query_config:
+    [- <metrics> ... ]
+    [- <queries> ... ]]
 ```

 ## Custom metrics
-It is possible to retrieve custom prometheus metrics for a mssql instance using the optional `query_config_path` parameter.
+You can use the optional `query_config_file` or `query_config` parameters to retrieve custom Prometheus metrics for a MSSQL instance.

-This parameter should point to a YAML config file defined [here](https://github.com/burningalchemist/sql_exporter#collectors).
-If it does, it will use the new config to query your mssql instance and create whatever metrics are defined.
+If either of these are defined, they will use the new configuration to query your MSSQL instance and create whatever Prometheus metrics are defined.
-If you want additional metrics on top of the default provided ones, the default config should be used as a base.
+If you want additional metrics on top of the default metrics, the default configuration must be used as a base.

-The default config file used by this integration is as follows:
+The default configuration used by this integration is as follows:
 ```
 collector_name: mssql_standard